 MySQL with too many tables can lead to PMM Server overload due to the

-because of streaming too much time series data.
-It can also lead to too many
+streaming of too much time series data.
+It can also lead to too many queries

-mysqld_exporter and extra load on MySQL.
-Therefore PMM
+mysqld_exporter causing extra load on MySQL.
+Therefore PMM Server

-You can add configuration examples provided in this guide to
+You can add configuration examples provided below to

 restart the server or change variables dynamically using the following syntax: